-- 17. Under CM 41-01, each longline vessel fishing in exploratory fisheries for Dissostichus spp. has been required to tag and release Dissostichus spp. according to the CCAMLR tagging protocol and the required tagging rate per tonne of green weight caught specified in the fishery-specific conservation measure.
-In order to ensure that there is sufficient overlap between the length distribution of those fish that are tagged by a vessel and of all the fish that are caught by that vessel, each vessel is required to achieve a minimum tagoverlap statistic of 60% (see Annex 41-01/C, footnote 3).
-To avoid low sample size artefacts, the requirement for a 60% tag-overlap statistic does not apply to vessels that tag at the required rate but tag less than 30 fish (Table 2). - 18.
-Since 2002, a total of 7 700 D. mawsoni have been tagged and 529 have been recaptured (Table 3 provides the details for D. mawsoni).
-Prior to 2015, the requirements for minimum tagging rate (1 fish per tonne of green weight caught) and tag overlap statistic (60%) applied across the whole of Subarea 88.2.
-Beginning in 2015, the minimum tagging rate was revised and applied as follows:

-SSRU H 1 fish per tonne SSRUs C, D, E, F, G 3 fish per tonne.

-The minimum tag overlap statistic (60%) was also applied by the SSRU groups above., in 2016, the minimum tagging rate was revised to 3 fish per tonne in both SSRU H and SSRUs C, D, E, F and G effective from 2017.
+- 17. Under CM 41-01, each longline vessel fishing in exploratory fisheries for toothfish has been required to tag and release D. mawsoni and D. eleginoides according to the CCAMLR tagging protocol and the required tagging rate per tonne of green weight caught specified in the fishery-specific conservation measure.
+In order to ensure that there is sufficient overlap between the length distribution of those fish that are tagged by a vessel and of all the fish that are caught by that vessel, each vessel is required to achieve a minimum tag-overlap statistic of 60% (see Annex 41-01/C, footnote 3).
+To avoid low sample size artefacts, the requirement for a 60% tagoverlap statistic does not apply to vessels that tag at the required rate but tag less than 30 fish (Table 2). - 18.
+Since 2002, more than 9 600 D. mawsoni have been tagged and 580 have been recaptured.
+Prior to 2015, the requirements for a tagging rate of 1 fish per tonne of green weight caught and a tag overlap statistic of 60% applied across the whole of Subarea 88.2.
+In 2015, the required tagging rate was increased to 3 fish per tonne in SSRUs C, D, E, F, G but remained 1 fish per tonne in SSRU H. The minimum tag-overlap statistic (60%) was also applied separately in these SSRU groups.
+The required tagging rate was revised to 3 fish per tonne in both SSRU H and SSRUs C, D, E, F and G in 2017.